AvikArefin/dot-n-dash/README.md

 A flutter app that can turn text into do and dash i.e. morse code and can show it using the devices dedicated flash.

-[] Sound to morse code player to be implemented
+[] Morse Code to sound to be implemented

 Note: only tested on android at the moment.